-The 2018 Manchester Forum in Linguistics will be held in the Ellen Wilkinson Building’s Graduate Centre at the University of Manchester on Oxford Road (see here for directions).
+The 2019 Manchester Forum in Linguistics will be held in the Ellen Wilkinson Building’s Graduate Centre at The University of Manchester on Oxford Road (see here for directions).

-Talks will take place in either the Conference Room (C1.18) or Seminar Room 2 (CG58).
+Talks will take place in either the Conference Room (C1.18, upstairs) or Seminar Room 1 (CG.59, downstairs).

-With the exception of plenary speakers, who have each been allocated a one hour slot, speakers will have a total of 30 minutes: 20 or 25 minutes for the talk itself and 10 or 5 minutes for questions, this being the speaker’s choice.
+With the exception of plenary speakers, who have each been allocated a one-hour slot, speakers will have a total of 30 minutes: 20 or 25 minutes for the talk itself and 5 or 10 minutes for questions, this being the speaker’s choice.

 The links below give tips on how to deliver a good academic oral presentation: